allmonday/pydantic-resolve/README.md

   provide global filter config for all dataloader instances

-  it will raise exception if some fields are duplicated with specific loader filter config in `loader_filters`
+  it will raise exception if some fields are duplicated with specific loader filter config in `loader_params`

   reference: [test_33_global_loader_filter.py](tests/resolver/test_33_global_loader_filter.py) L47, L49